kofno/kofno.github.com/_posts/2013-07-24-infinite-fizz-buzz.md

 And we've also seen how, even when using Enumerator::Lazy, we must be vigilant about Ruby's eagerness.
-There are times when we must explicitly defer computations, particualrly expensive computations, if we are to enjoy the full benefits of lazy evaluation.
+There are times when we must explicitly defer computations, particularly expensive computations, if we are to enjoy the full benefits of lazy evaluation.

-Lazy evaluation may not be a tool you reach for every day, but it does provide a simple and elegant solution to a particular set of inefficiencies that are inherant to processing datasets with Ruby's Enumerable methods.
+Lazy evaluation may not be a tool you reach for every day, but it does provide a simple and elegant solution to a particular set of inefficiencies that are inherent to processing datasets with Ruby's Enumerable methods.